 In this study, we determined first the half-maximal inhibitory concentrations ( $IC{50}$ ) trypsinogen and chymotrypsinogen to measure their effect as single test articles in an extended panel of 24 human cancer cell lines.
 The $IC{50}$ values of trypsinogen ranged from 2.5 to 17.5 mg/ml and from 1.4 to 25.2 mg/ml for chymotrypsinogen.
 The $IG_0$ values of trypsinogen were the basis for the calculation of concentration ratios for the combination of trypsinogen and chymotrypsinogen at 1:1, 1:2, 1:4, 1:6, 1:8, and 1:10.
 At these ratios, the growth inhibitory properties of the combination were evaluated in 24 cancer cell lines.
-Based on the coefficient of drug interaction (CDI) values, the combination of trypsinogen to chymotrypsinogen of 1:6 was determined to be the optimal formulation and used for later experiments.
-The representative graphs show an optimal pro-enzyme synergistic ratio of the Trypsinogen to Chymotrypsinogen as 1:6
+Based on the coefficient of drug interaction (CDI) values, the combination of trypsinogen and chymotrypsinogen demonstrated greater growth inhibition at ratios of 1:4, 1:6, and 1:8, compared to the 1:1 ratio in most cell lines tested.
+Finally, a ratio of trypsinogen to chymotrypsinogen of 1:6 was determined to be the optimal formulation and used for later experiments.